Train hauling Canadian oil derails in Minnesota

-NEW YORK/CALGARY (Reuters) - A mile-long train hauling oil from Canada derailed and leaked 30,000 gallons of crude in western Minnesota on Wednesday, as debate rages over the environmental risks of transporting tar sands across the border.
+NEW YORK/CALGARY (Reuters) - A mile-long train hauling oil from Canada derailed, spilling 30,000 gallons of crude in western Minnesota on Wednesday, as debate rages over the environmental risks of transporting tar sands across the border.

-The leak - the first major spill of the modern North American crude-by-rail transit boom - came when 14 cars on a 94-car Canadian Pacific train left the tracks about 150 miles north west of Minneapolis near the town of Parkers Prairie, the Otter Tail Sheriff’s Department said.
+The major spill, the first since the start of a boom in North American crude-by-rail transport three years ago, came when 14 cars on a 94-car Canadian Pacific train left the tracks about 150 miles northwest of Minneapolis near the town of Parkers Prairie, the Otter Tail Sheriff’s Department said.

-Canadian Pacific Railway Ltd, the country’s second-largest railroad, said the company was investigating the incident.
-CP Spokesman Ed Greenberg said only one 26,000-gallon tank car had ruptured, adding it was a mixed freight train carrying crude and other materials.
+Canadian Pacific Railway Ltd, the country’s second-largest railroad, said only one 26,000-gallon tank car had ruptured, adding it was a mixed freight train.

-The company did not comment as to what kind of crude the train was carrying.
+CP spokesman Ed Greenberg said he did not know if the crude was from Canada’s tar sands or from conventional oil fields.

 “We are focusing on drawing up the loose (oil) ... and once that has been taken up, they will then pump up the remaining oil in the tanks,” Olson said.
-“Because of the winter conditions, the ground is frozen and there is not any damage to surface water or ground water.”
+“Because of the winter conditions, the ground is frozen and there is not any damage to surface water or ground water.
+After the initial recovery we will see if the oil has soaked into the soil at all.”

+“We have options to reroute traffic, so we’ve been able to continue to move trains while we do the thorough job of cleaning up the area,” said Canadian Pacific’s Greenberg.

-The derailment is the first major spill of the massive expansion of crude shipment by rail, which has increased rapidly in the last three years as booming North American oil production has outgrown existing pipeline capacity.
+There has been a rapid increase in rail transport of crude in the last three years as booming North American oil production has outgrown existing pipeline capacity.

 Canada is the top exporter of crude to the United States, due to rising output of crude from its vast tar sands deposits.

-Growing volumes of that oil have crossed the border via train as production bumps up against pipeline constraints, with around 40,000 barrels per day (bpd) on average shipped to the United States in 2012, according to data from Canada’s National Energy Board.
+Around 40,000 barrels per day (bpd) on average were shipped to the United States in 2012, according to data from Canada’s National Energy Board.

+Suncor Energy Inc SU.TO, Canada’s largest oil company, pulled the plug on its long-delayed and partially built Voyageur oil sands upgrading project in northern Alberta on Wednesday, citing surging volumes of crude from the Bakken.

 Some experts have argued oil-by-rail carries a higher risk of accidents and spills.